 Can I be furloughed if I have a long term health condition?

-Yes your employer can furlough you if you should isoloate yourself due to a health condition or indeed if you need to isolate because a member of your household has a condition that requires shielding.
+Yes your employer can furlough you if you should isolate yourself due to a health condition or indeed if you need to isolate because a member of your household has a condition that requires shielding.
+You can continue to be furloughed provided your employer has made a previous claim covering you as a furloughed employee.

 I’m claiming Universal Credit what should I do?